xtfly/gokrb/README.md

 # GoKrb

-A go wrapper for Kerberos.
+A go wrapper for Kerberos and SASL2 libs.

 Currently the implemention:
-- Client side APIs that supports authentication to service that implement GSSAPI using Kerberos 5.
+- Client side APIs that use SASL APIs for authentication to service that implement GSSAPI using Kerberos 5.

 Note: It is developing...

 # Usage

-Note: You need to install the krb5-libs packages and gcc into your OS, like this in Archlinux:
+Note: You need to install the krb5-libs, sasl2-libs, gcc into your OS, like this in Archlinux:

     $ sudo pacman -S krb5